- A self-guided walking adventure on the Island of Gozo.

 - People transfers as listed in the itinerary

-- Detailed information pack and route notes
+- Detailed information pack, route notes and map

 - 24/7 telephone support from our UK office

 - Travel insurance (required)

 - Drinks and snacks